Skip to content

 System > Camera mode

-• Different camera modes offer different levels of maximum zoom and rotation speed.
-Recommended to use freedom mode for better visibility.
+• Different camera modes offer different levels of maximum zoom and rotation speed, it is recommended to use freedom mode for better visibility

 System > Camera shake